An Unfiltered Conversation on Politics, Media, and the Future of America

 Book Tiffany Cross and Joy-Ann Reid for your next event to hear from two of the most dynamic and influential media personalities in the country, offering their unfiltered take on the challenges and opportunities facing our nation.

 A 2020 fellow of Harvard University Kennedy School’s Institute of Politics, Cross has spent more than 20 years navigating politics, media, labor, communities of color, and the private sector.
 She is the bestselling author of Say It Louder: Black Voters, White Narratives, and Saving Our Democracy, which Kirkus Reviews hailed as “a compelling exploration of how Black voters have the power to shape the country's future.”
+In 2026, she released her latest book Love, Me: A Letter to Black Women in a Toxic Country, Career, and Relationship which Sonny Hostin praised as, "Thee Black woman’s story for this era."
 Cross regularly receives stellar feedback for her events, such as: ”Tiffany was superb.
 A joy to work with, engaging and fully invested in making the event a stand-out” (Robert Toigo Foundation Annual Gala) and ”The event was absolutely wonderful and well received!
 Tiffany Cross was outstanding and prolific.”
 (Society for Social Work Research)

-Award-winning political analyst, New York Times bestselling author, and MSNBC national correspondent Joy-Ann Reid was the longtime host of MSNBC’s beloved The ReidOut.
+Award-winning political analyst, New York Times bestselling author, and former MS NOW (formerly MSNBC) national correspondent Joy-Ann Reid was the longtime host of MS NOW’s beloved The ReidOut.
 Reid made history with her namesake show as the first Black woman to host a primetime cable news program.
+And during her time at Comcast/Universal, she helped launch and cohosted a number of special programs including MSNBC’s The Culture Is.
 Prior to The ReidOut, she hosted the hit weekend morning news show AM Joy.
-Reid is the author of Fracture: Barack Obama, the Clintons, and the Racial Divide, We Are the Change We Seek: The Speeches of Barack Obama, which she co-edited, and the New York Times bestseller The Man Who Sold America: Trump and the Unraveling of the American Story.
-She also hosts two podcasts Reid This, Reid That, with Emmy-winning journalist Jacque Reid, and a books podcast What to Reid.
-MSNBC’s new special, The Culture Is, features Reid as co-host, moderator, and executive producer for the first episode, The Culture Is: Black Women.
+Reid is the author of Fracture: Barack Obama, the Clintons, and the Racial Divide, We Are the Change We Seek: The Speeches of Barack Obama, which she co-edited, and two New York Times bestsellers: The Man Who Sold America: Trump and the Unraveling of the American Story and the #1 New York Times Bestseller, Medgar and Myrlie: Medgar Evers and the Love Story That Changed America.
+Reid hosts two podcasts: The Joy Reid Show, a three times weekly news and interviews podcast that has featured such guests as former Vice President Kamala Harris, former White House Press Secretary Karine Jean Pierre, and mayors, governors and celebrities; and Reid This, Reid That, with Emmy-winning journalist Jacque Reid.
+Her Substack: Joy’s House, is one of the fastest growing on the platform, featuring original articles and breaking news.
 A sought-after keynote speaker, Reid is celebrated for her no-nonsense commentary and insights, taking audiences beyond the headlines in impactful engagements.

 Reid graduated from Harvard University in 1991 and was a 2003 Knight Center for Advanced Journalism fellow.
 She has received media awards from The Newswoman's Club of New York for the Front Page Award for Lifetime Achievement, Women’s Media Center, the National Action Network and the National Association of Black Journalists, and her work has been nominated for an Emmy Award, a GLAAD Media Award, and two NAACP Image Awards.